Judah Touro: Charitable works

-Judah Touro's lasting fame, however, was as a philanthropist.
+Touro's lasting legacy was his philanthropy.
 He contributed $40,000—an immense sum at the time—to the Jewish cemetery at Newport, and bought the Old Stone Mill there, at that time thought to have been built by Norsemen, giving it to the city.
-The park surrounding it is still known as Touro Park.
+The park surrounding it is known as Touro Park.

-In New Orleans, he used his business profits to buy and endow a cemetery, and to build a synagogue, an almshouse and an infirmary for sailors suffering from yellow fever, as well as a Unitarian church for a minister named Theodore Clapp whom he greatly admired.
-The infirmary became the largest free hospital in Louisiana, the Touro Infirmary.
-He was a major contributor to many Christian charities in New Orleans, as well as to such varied causes as the American Revolutionary War monument at Bunker Hill, and the relief of victims of a large fire in Mobile, Alabama.
+In New Orleans, he used his profits to buy and endow a cemetery, and to build a synagogue, an almshouse and an infirmary for sailors suffering from yellow fever, and a Unitarian church for a minister, Theodore Clapp, whom he greatly admired.
+The infirmary became Louisiana's largest free hospital, the Touro Infirmary.
+Touro was a major contributor to many Christian charities in New Orleans, as well as to such causes as the American Revolutionary War monument at Bunker Hill and the relief of victims of a large fire in Mobile, Alabama.
 In a New Orleans fund-raising drive for Christians suffering persecution in Jerusalem, he gave ten times more than any other donor.
 One profile of Touro particularly praised his willingness to give both to Jewish and non-Jewish religious causes: "An admirable trait evinced, was the unsectarian distribution of charity, while the donor ever continued a strict adherent to the principles of his faith."
 His $20,000 donation to The Jews' Hospital in New York City (now Mount Sinai Hospital) led to its opening in 1855.